-[V-groove Design]
+[V-groove Design] [V-groove Design]

-Example of Recommended
+Example of Recommended Not Recommended

 V-groove Design Left-right Misalignment Low-Angle Depth too Shallow Depth too Deep

 (3) Example of Router Type Separator

 The router type separator performs cutting by a router rotating at a high speed.
 Since the board does not bend in the cutting process, stress on the board can be suppressed during board separation.
 When attaching or removing boards to/from the router type separator, carefully handle the boards to prevent bending.